 Tongue: Normal or slightly red on the sides.

 Invigorating Blood action, calming the Mind action, tonifying Qi and Yin of Stomach.

 Ren-10 Xiawan, Ren-6 Qihai, ST-25 Tianshu, SP-15 Daheng, ST-27 Daju, ST-29 Guilai, LIV-3 Taichong, T.B.-6 Zhigou, P-6 Neiguan, G.B.-34 Yanglingquan, ST-39 Xiajuxu, Du-24 Shenting, G.B.-13 Benshen, with even or reducing method.

 Break into Smile is a variation of Chai Hu Shu Gan Tang (Bupleurum Soothing the Liver Decoction) which moves Liver-Qi and eliminates stagnation.
 The classic prescription was modified by adding:

 - Dan Shen to invigorate Blood and calm the Mind

 - Tai Zi Shen was added to nourish Stomach-Yin as this of- ten accompanies Liver-Qi stagnation or to protect Stomach-Yin from the hot and pungent herbs in the formula

 - Suan Zao Ren was added to anchor the Hun

-- Yan Hu Suo was added to enhance the analgesic effect of the formula and
+- Yan Hu Suo was added to ease discomfort

 - Fu Ling to resolve Dampness